martbhell/demo-service/README.md

-small demo php page as a service
+A small demo php page as a service.